flipperdevices/flipperzero-firmware/subghz/plugins/rock_paper_scissors/README.md

 - Instead of subghz, use IR.
 - Instead of subghz, use GPIO.

 ## Installation Directions

 This project is intended to be overlayed on top of an existing firmware repo.

 - Clone, Build &amp; Deploy an existing flipper zero firmware repo.
 See this [tutorial](/firmware/updating/README.md) for updating firmware.
-- Copy the "rock_paper_scissors" [folder](..) to the \applications\plugins\rock_paper_scissors folder in your firmware.
+- Copy the "rock_paper_scissors" [folder](..) to the \applications_user\rock_paper_scissors folder in your firmware.
 - Build &amp; deploy the firmware.
 See this [tutorial](/firmware/updating/README.md) for updating firmware.
-- NOTE: You can also extract the rock_paper_scissors.FAP from resources.tar file and use qFlipper to copy the file to the SD Card/apps/Misc folder.
+- NOTE: You can also copy rock_paper_scissors.FAP from latest\.extapps folder and use qFlipper to copy the file to the SD Card/apps/Misc folder.

-### Open question - Should we use "applications" or "applications_user"?

-## Running the updated firmware

-These directions assume you are starting at the flipper desktop.
-If not, please press the back button until you are at the desktop.

-- Press the OK button on the flipper to pull up the main menu.
-- Choose "Applications" from the menu.
-- Choose "Games" from the sub-menu.
-- Choose "Rock Paper Scissors"

-- Do the same steps on your second Flipper.

-- On Flipper 1, choose "Host game".

-  - select a valid frequency. (like "433.92" in US region)
-  - choose a game number.
-  - click OK button to start game.

-- On Flipper 2, choose "Join game".

-  - select the same valid frequency as Flipper 1.
-  - "game none" should change to show the game number from Flipper 1 & its name.
-    -click OK button to join game.

-- Once two players are joined:

-  - Press "OK" to send "1".
-The other player should also press "OK" to send "1" back (at the same time!)
-  - Press "OK" to send "2".
-The other player should also press "OK" to send "2" back (at the same time!)
-  - Press "UP" to send a "Rock", or "RIGHT" to send a "Paper", or "DOWN" to send a "Scissors".
-The other player should send at same time!
-  - Rules:
-    - Rock beats Scissors.
-    - Paper beats Rock.
-    - Scissors beat Paper.
-    - Two identical items tie.

-- Short press the BACK button for the main menu.

-- Long press the BACK button to exit.

 ## HackRF One